Shammuramat: Semiramis legend

-Shammuramat has long been recognized as the primary inspiration behind the legendary warrior-queen and heroine Semiramis, though the Semiramis tradition likely also draws some inspiration from several other real and mythological figures of the ancient Near East, such as the later Assyrian consorts Atalia (wife of Sargon II) and Naqi'a (wife of Sennacherib).
-Though no cuneiform writings concerning the legend of Semiramis survive, it is believed to have originated as a Mesopotamian legend, only later finding its way into Persian and Greco-Roman literature.
+Shammuramat has long been recognized as the primary inspiration behind the legendary Assyrian warrior-queen and heroine Semiramis, though the Semiramis tradition likely also draws some inspiration from several other real and mythological figures of the ancient Near East, such as the later Assyrian consorts Atalia (wife of Sargon II) and Naqi'a (wife of Sennacherib).
+Though no cuneiform writings concerning the legend of Semiramis survive or have yet been discovered, it is believed to have originated as a native Assyrian Mesopotamian legend, only later finding its way into first Persian and then Greco-Roman literature.
 The legend is chiefly known today through the writings of Diodorus Siculus and the 5th-century BC historian Ctesias.

-According to Ctesias, Semiramis was born in Ashkelon as the daughter of a Syrian mortal and the goddess Derceto.
-Supposedly Derceto had been cursed to fall in love with the ordinary Syrian man as a result of angering Aphrodite.
+According to Ctesias, Semiramis was born in Ashkelon as the daughter of a Levantine mortal and the Greek goddess Derceto.
+Supposedly Derceto had been cursed to fall in love with the ordinary Levantine man as a result of angering Aphrodite.
 Though she gave birth to a daughter, Derceto was later ashamed of sleeping with the man and thus killed him and abandoned her daughter, throwing herself into a lake.
 This led her to transform into a mermaid-like creature.
 According to Ctesias, the inhabitants of Ashkelon and the rest of the Levant thereafter no longer ate fish, instead honoring them as gods.
 The baby Semiramis was kept alive through the aid of doves, who kept her warm with their wings and fed her until she was eventually found and adopted by a shepherd named Simmas.
 The connection of Semiramis to Ashkelon and the cult of fish is a perplexing one.
 In ancient Mesopotamia, the god Nabu was sometimes connected to fish and mermen and mermaids frequently figured as statues in his temples and as part of his iconography.
 Given that the temple dedication by Bel-tarṣi-ilumma which mentioned Shammuramat was concerning a temple of Nabu, a spurious connection could perhaps be drawn to the historical queen.
-It is possible that there was a cult of Nebo (the West Semitic version of Nabu) at Ashkelon but no evidence for this exists.
+It is possible that there was a cult of Nebo (the West Semitic version of the Assyrian-Babylonian Nabu) at Ashkelon but no evidence for this exists.
 Another inspiration for the tale, in particular Semiramis's connection to doves and Semiramis and her mother killing their lovers, could be Ishtar, the Mesopotamian goddess of love and war.
-The Assyrian queens were strongly connected to Ishtar in iconography.
+The Assyrian and Babylonian queens were strongly connected to Ishtar in iconography.
 If Shammuramat resigned and became a temple woman it is also possible that this was the inspiration for later traditions designating her as a divine figure.